 Under Oregon law, a landlord must return the tenant's security deposit within 31 days after the tenant has moved out.

 Learn more about tenants' rights and landlords' obligations when it comes to the return of the security deposit in Nolo's chart Cleaning and Repairs a Landlord Can Deduct from a Security Deposit and Nolo's article Get Your Security Deposit Back.

 Not at the state level in Oregon.
 But you might want to check your local (county, city, or town) laws to see if your municipality requires landlords to take additional steps when it comes to tenants' security deposits.

-If you want to look up Oregon law on security deposits -- perhaps if you're writing a letter to your landlord or tenant and want to cite the applicable law -- the relevant statute(s) can be found at Oregon Revised Statutes §§ 90.300, 90.302.
-Your city or county might have different landlord-tenant and security deposit laws than those at the state level in Oregon.
-For tips on looking up Oregon state and local laws, check out Nolo's State Laws & Legal Research section.
+If you want to look up Oregon law on security deposits -- perhaps if you're writing a letter to your landlord or tenant and want to cite the applicable law -- the relevant statute(s) can be found at Oregon Revised Statutes § 90.300.
+To access your state law, check out the Library of Congress's legal research site.